mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ## Conclusions

-And that was it: this was a brief introduction to those new features and I'm sure you will find crazy ways to use those functionalities.
+And that was it: this was a brief introduction to the new features, and I'm sure you will find crazy ways to use those functionalities.
 I'm so happy to have been able to contribute to such a pivotal project (also i want to thank Jeppe for helping me become familiar with this huge codebase) but i'm more than happy